 - Safety wearables

-Many fitness apps, such as Nike Training Club, that are used on smartphones can be used at the same time on smartwatches.
-This fact helps utilize the apps in an even better way – the smartwatch becomes your digital coach, no need to carry your phone.
+Many fitness apps, such as Nike Training Club, that are used on smartphones can be used simultaneously on smartwatches.
+This fact helps utilize the apps in an even better way – the smartwatch becomes your digital coach, with no need to carry your phone.

 2. Home Exercise Gyms